moascode/hub/courses/language/java/4_class.md

 ---

+Here’s a simplified version that retains clarity:

+---

 ## Constructor

-Constructors are special methods invoked when an object is created and are used to initialize object attributes.
-It must be same with class name and no return type.
-The constructor is called when you create an object using the new keyword.
-A single class can have multiple constructors with different numbers of parameters.
-The setter methods inside the class can be used to set the attribute values.
-Java automatically provides a default constructor, so all classes have a constructor.
-Constructors are not inherited by subclasses.
-All the constructor of the superclass/superclasses is called when the subclass is instantiated.

-**Super**:  if you want to pass arguments to superclass' constructor then you must use Super(var).
-To access a variable of super class - Supar.var
+A **constructor** is a special method used to initialize an object when it is created.
+It has the same name as the class and no return type.

+### Key Points

+- A class can have multiple constructors (overloading).
+- If no constructor is defined, a **default constructor** is automatically provided.
+- Constructors are not inherited.
+- Access modifiers (`private`, `protected`, `public`) can be used.

+  - **Private constructors** prevent direct object creation and are often used with static factory methods.
+- **`this`**: Refers to the current object.
+It is used to access instance variable.

+  - `this()` calls another constructor in the same class and must be the first statement.
+- **`super`**: Refers to the superclass.
+It is used to access super class variable.

+  - `super()` calls the superclass constructor.
+  - If not explicitly used, a no-arg `super()` is added automatically.
+Compilation fails if no matching constructor exists.

+### Initialization Order

+1. Superclass constructor.
+2. Static variables and initializers.
+3. Instance variables and initializers.
+4. Constructor body.

 ```java
 public class Animal {